petuum/autodist/docs/design/architecture.rst

 Each :code:`StrategyBuilder` describes a method for synchronizing each trainable variable in the graph.
 There are a few different :code:`StrategyBuilders`, with each doing different things (and feel free to add more!).
-For example, there is a ParameterServer StrategyBuilder which will have the :code:`GraphTransformer` synchronize each variable using a Parameter Server architecture.
-Alternatively, there is an AllReduce StrategyBuilder which will mark every variable be synchronized with AllReduce.
+For example, there is a ParameterServer StrategyBuilder (TODO: LINK) which will have the :code:`GraphTransformer` synchronize each variable using a Parameter Server architecture.
+Alternatively, there is an AllReduce StrategyBuilder (TODO: LINK) which will mark every variable be synchronized with AllReduce.

 Essentially, Strategy Builders are just choosing a sample from the strategy space defined by the :code:`Strategy` protobuf.
 Theoretically, every possible strategy representable in a :code:`Strategy` object should be able to be distributed, with just a few limitations: we currently cannot partition variables that are part of a control flow, and all-reduce does not work if there is only one machine with one GPU.

+Currently, we support the following StrategyBuilders (TODO ADD LINKS AND DESCRIPTIONS):

+- AllReduce (w/ Gradient Compression)
+- Parameter Server
+- Parameter Server with Load Balancing
+- Partitioned Parameter Server with Load Balancing (w/ Staleness)

 GraphTransformer
 ----------------